mesosphere-backup/dcos-docker/README.md

     review in order to get it in.
 The PR may bounce back to "work in progress" or "request for comment" if it needs more work or discussion.
 Might also just do all the review and fixup with the label attached.

+## Mac Compatible Installers

+DC/OS installers are not immediately compatible with the BSD sed that ships with macOS.
+This will be fixed in a future release of DC/OS: https://github.com/dcos/dcos/pull/1571 .
+For now, use one of the following options:

+1. Modify the installer with the following script:

+    ```
+    sed -i '' -E -e 'H;1h;$!d;x' -e "s/sed '0,/sed '1,/" dcos_generate_config.sh
+    ```

+2. Install GNU sed with Homebrew:

+    ```
+    brew install gnu-sed --with-default-names
+    ```

+    Warning: This method will make GNU sed the default sed, which may have unforeseen side-effects.